moogacs/docs.buf.build/docs/breaking/rules.md

 }
 ```

-Note that it is significantly easier to just deprecate enum values and message fields.
+Note that it's usually better to deprecate enum values and message fields than to reserve them in
+advance.

 ### `RPC_NO_DELETE`